Radical Islam stirs in China's remote west

 In Kashgar, a city close to the Pakistan and Afghan borders, some women not only cover their heads, but also veil their faces.
 In some cases, dark brown cloths envelope the whole head.

-Clocks in many mosques, restaurants, cafes and shops are set to Xinjiang time.
-This is two hours behind Beijing time, the official standard for the entire country, which means China's sun does not set until after 10 p.m. in Kashgar in the summer.
+Clocks in a lot of mosques, restaurants, cafes and shops are set to Xinjiang time, two hours behind Beijing time, the official standard for the entire country, even if that means the sun does not set until after 10 p.m. in Kashgar in the summer.

-Exiled groups and human rights campaigners have long chastised China for its religious restrictions.
-The government hits back and says it guarantees freedom of religion in its constitution, as long as believers respect the law.
+Exiled groups and human rights campaigners have long chastised China for its religious restrictions, even as the government hits back and says it guarantees freedom of religion in its constitution, as long as believers respect the law.

 "This does not exist.
 They have come up with this group's name themselves," said Dilxat Raxit, spokesman for the exiled World Uyghur Congress.
 "They are trying to mislead the world and deflect from concern for the Uighur people."